aklump/drupal_dom_testing_selectors/README.md

     });
     ```

 ##  Install with Composer

-1. Because this is an unpublished package, you must define it's repository in
+Because this is an unpublished, custom Drupal module, the way you install and depend on it is a little different than published, contributed modules.

+### At the Root-Level of Drupal

+(_The root-level is one above webroot._)

-   your project's _composer.json_ file.
-Add the following to _composer.json_ in
+1. Add the following to the **root-level** _composer.json_ in the `repositories`
-   the `repositories` array:
+   array:
     ```json
     {
      "type": "github",
      "url": "https://github.com/aklump/drupal_dom_testing_selectors"
     }
     ```
-1. Require this package:

-    ```
-    composer require aklump_drupal/dom_testing_selectors:^0.0
-    ```
+2. Again from the root, run `composer require aklump_drupal/dom_testing_selectors:^0.0`
-1. Add the installed directory to _.gitignore_
+3. Add the installed directory to _.gitignore_

    ```php
    /web/modules/custom/dom_testing_selectors/
    ```
-1. Enable this module.
+4. Enable this module, e.g. `drush pm-install dom_testing_selectors`

+### Depend on This Module

+To list this module as a dependency of another do the following:

+1. In the depending module's info file add:
+    ```yaml
+    dependencies:
+      aklump_drupal:dom_testing_selectors
+    ```
+2. **Do not run `composer require` inside your depending module, but rather ONLY at the root level as shown above.**

 ## Usage